HDFGroup/hsds/docs/kubernetes_install_azure.md

         NAME    TYPE           CLUSTER-IP     EXTERNAL-IP      PORT(S)        AGE
         hsds    LoadBalancer   10.0.242.109   20.36.17.252     80:30326/TCP   23

     Note the public-ip (EXTERNAL-IP).
 This is where you can access the HSDS service externally.
 It may take some time for the EXTERNAL-IP to show up after the service deployment.
-For additional configuration options to handle SSL related scenarios please see: _frontdoor_install_azure.md_
+For additional configuration options to handle SSL related scenarios please see: _[Front Door Install](frontdoor_install_azure.md)_
     Additional reference for Azure Front Door <https://docs.microsoft.com/en-us/azure/frontdoor/>